Instagram hides some posts that mention abortion

 Instagram’s latest issue follows a Monday AP report that Facebook and Instagram were promptly deleting posts that offered to mail out abortion pills in states that restrict their use.
 The tech platforms said they were deleting the posts because they violated policies against selling or gifting certain products, including pharmaceuticals, drugs and firearms.

 The AP’s review found that similar posts offering to mail a gun or marijuana were not removed by Facebook.
-The company did not comment on the discrepancy.
+The company did not respond to questions about the discrepancy.